Judith Hill: Gordon Goodwin's Big Phat Band

-Hill is the featured vocalist on her composition "Party Rockers" which appears on Gordon Goodwin's Big Phat Band's album Life in the Bubble.
+Hill is the featured vocalist on her composition "Party Rockers", which appears on Gordon Goodwin's Big Phat Band's album Life in the Bubble.
 The song was nominated for a 2015 Grammy Award for Best Arrangement, Instrumental and Vocals.

 Prince

 On March 22, 2015, Prince invited representatives from several Minnesota media outlets to preview Hill's debut album at Paisley Park.
 Six selections were played from Back in Time, which Hill recorded in two or three weeks at Paisley Park with Prince as producer.
 "It's the fastest album I've ever made," he said.
 Surprisingly, Prince did not discover Hill on The Voice or in the Michael Jackson movie This Is It, where she was featured as a backup singer in rehearsal for his upcoming tour.
 He learned about her when he saw a video clip of her being interviewed on a Revolt TV show and she mentioned that she would like to work with Prince.
 He went on to produce her debut album, Back In Time (2015).

+Hill sang "Nothing Compares 2 U" on February 20, 2026, at halftime of a game between the Minnesota Timberwolves and Dallas Mavericks.